LackOfUsernameIdeas/PortfolioWebsite/README.md

 ### 2. Configure environment variables

-- Create an EmailJS account and set up a service + template at [emailjs.com](https://www.emailjs.com/).
+- Create an EmailJS account and set up a service and template at [emailjs.com](https://www.emailjs.com/).
 - Fill in the EmailJS credentials in `.env` as shown above.

 ### 3. Start the development server